 Beat machines and drum sequencers are just two of many instruments in a producers toolbox.
 In an ever-changing landscape of software and plugins, finding the right choice can often be tricky.
-Fear not, as today I’ll be showing off five of my favorite drum machine VSTs you can use today, in 2020.
+Fear not, as today I’ll be showing off five of my favorite drum machine VSTs you can use today.

 Looking for free options?
-Don’t miss my roundup of the best free drum kits of 2020.
+Don’t miss my roundup of the best free drum kits, as well.

 Table of Contents